code-shoily/mafinar-ca/content/posts/day-3.md

 ]
 weight = 10
 description = "OMG It's over six months and I'm at day 3!
+Let's mix in some tooling today" summary = "OMG It's over six months and I'm at day 3!
 Let's mix in some tooling today"
 +++

 ## Hello Again